Redhawk18/kuiper/ROADMAP.md

 To add some order to this project these objectives need to be completed.

-[ x ] basic gui features (open file, save, quit)
+[x] basic gui features (open file, save, quit)

-[ x ] gui theme
+[x] gui theme

-[ x ] pane grid
+[x] pane grid

-### Program: file type recognition
+[x] file type recognition
-* [ ] implement icons for file types

-### Program: sidebar for plugins
-* should icons be svgs or unicode?
+[x] code icons

 ### Explore: system shell in gui
 A shell widget within iced seems the most simple out of the first few widgets and it is very helpful to users.
+Revisiting this idea, `iced_term` is what should be used.

+### Program: custom text editor widget
+We require highlighting and tooltips when the LSP gives us warnings or errors.
+Also look into inline hints with in the text editor.